Major League Rugby released their 2021 season schedule on Tuesday, with the competition set to return on March 20th.

 Average opponent ranking: 6.17 / 74 ranking points

-It’s fair to say that fans were left disappointed with the performances from the Seawolves in 2020, who were 10th on the standings when the season was cancelled, having won just one from four.
+It’s fair to say that fans were left disappointed with the performances from the Seawolves in 2020, who were 10th on the standings when the season was cancelled, having won just one from five.
 But as the only franchise to have won an MLR title, they’ll have to do it the hard way as they look to return to former glory.

 Seattle face Austin first up, a team who have won just one from 21 regular season matches played since the beginning of last year’s campaign.
 But that’s the start of five straight matches on the road, which includes back-to-back matches against Eastern Conference contenders NOLA and Rugby United.